mongodb/docs/content/install-mongodb-on-os-x.md

 Use this tutorial to install MongoDB Community Edition on macOS systems.

-Platform Support: Starting in version 3.0, MongoDB only supports macOS versions 10.7 (Lion) and later on Intel x86-64.
+Platform Support: MongoDB 3.6 is not tested on APFS, the new filesystem in macOS 10.13 and may encounter errors.Starting in version 3.0, MongoDB only supports macOS versions 10.7 (Lion) and later on Intel x86-64.

 You may download MongoDB Community Edition through either the [MongoDB